Russia's crimes

 • Dmytro Sinchenko, a soldier and journalist for Tyzhden magazine and Radio Liberty.
 His death was confirmed on March 8, 2024.
 He had gone missing at the end of August 2023.

 • Petro Tsurukin, a soldier, TV presenter, and editor.
-He was known as the chief editor of the “One for All” project on the STB TV channel and also worked as TV-presenter at the Kyiv Live channel.
+He was known as the chief editor of the “One for All” project on the STB TV channel and also worked as a TV presenter on the Kyiv Live channel.
 He was missing for over half a year.
 His death became known on March 18, 2024.

 Russians have once again targeted Ukrainian television and radio infrastructure.
 In Kharkiv Oblast, drones were employed to attack television infrastructure, while missile and aerial strikes damaged radio engineering facilities in Sumy Oblast.

-Other instances of Russian aggression of Ukrainian media included hacking the scrolling information ticker during a live stream of Priamyi channel on YouTube, which was subsequently used to broadcast Russian propaganda.
+Other instances of Russian aggression against Ukrainian media included hacking the scrolling information ticker during a live stream of Priamyi channel on YouTube, which was subsequently used to broadcast Russian propaganda.

 Additionally, the website of the digital news aggregator Freedom was overwhelmed with 33 million requests in a brief period, though the site continued to function with minor disruptions.